kieker-monitoring/SustainKiekerHackathon/README.md

     kiekerforpython
     ```

-9. Run the Otkt collector
+9. Run the Otkt collector on a separate terminal.
    ```bash
    java -jar /path/to/Collector-0.0.1-SNAPSHOT-jar-with-dependencies.jar -c /path/to/config.txt
    ```

-10. Run the target program.
-The results of the Kieker monitoring can be found in the output destination you specified in "config.txt" above.
+10. On a new terminal, run the target program (e.g., `python3 main.py` as below).
+You need the PYTHONPATH environmental variable exported to locate all otkt modules.
+See that the Otkt collector runs in the background to receive all created monitoring records.
+The collected monitoring recrods can be found in the output destination you specified in "config.txt" above.
+    ```bash
+    export PYTHONPATH=${PWD}:$PYTHONPATH
+    python3 main.py
+    ```

 11. we use the Kieker Trace Analysis to analyze the target program.